-In Sitges, you can truly be yourself and enjoy the peace of the Medditerean beach!
+In Sitges, you can truly be yourself and enjoy the peace of the Mediterranean beach!

 Lesbian spots in Stockholm to go to are lesbian club Moxy and LGBTQ+ bar The Secret Garden.
 But our absolute favorite spot in the city for a drink and food is the floating restaurant Mälarpaviljongen (note: Mälarpaviljongen is closed during the winter months).

-Greece is one of the most liberal countries in southeast Europe and it’s making great steps forward the past years.
-Homosexuality has been legal since 1951 and in 2015, civil unions were legalized for same-sex couples.
+Greece is one of the most liberal countries in southeast Europe, and it’s making great steps forward in the past years.
+Gay activity has been legal since 1951 and in 2015, civil unions were legalized for gay couples.

 Lesbian Island Lesbos